 - Check equipment.
-Make sure that tires are properly inflated and that the brakes are functioning properly.
+Make sure that tires are properly inflated, and that the brakes are functioning properly.

-- Use reflective lights, tape and/or clothing.
+- Use reflective lights, tape, and/or clothing.
 You always want to be seen by others, especially at dawn, dusk, nighttime or during inclement weather.
 Flashing lights are helpful at night.

 - Maintain control of your bicycle.
 Always keep at least one hand on the handlebars.
-If carrying books, groceries or other items, put them in a bike carrier or a backpack.
+If carrying books, groceries, or other items, put them in a bike carrier or a backpack.

 - Stay alert and watch for road hazards.
 Potholes, puddles, leaves, and/or gravel can result in serious crashes if you do not see them until it is too late.
 Alert other riders if you are in the lead by yelling out and pointing to the hazard.

 - Avoid riding after dark.
 Bicycle riding at night is significantly more dangerous than riding during the day.
-If you must ride your bike at night, make sure your bike and your clothing have reflective gear in order to help others see you.
+If you must ride your bike at night, make sure your bike and your clothing have reflective gear to help others see you.

-Like any other vehicle in the road, a cyclist must always obey all traffic laws and ride with the flow of traffic, not against it.
+Like any other vehicle on the road, a cyclist must always obey all traffic laws and ride with the flow of traffic, not against it.
 Following these simple tips will help keep you and your family safe when enjoying this popular outdoor activity.

 While we make no promises about how much we might be able to recover for you, we can promise that our award-winning personal injury attorney team will be responsive and keep you informed about how your case is moving.

-Experienced New Jersey bike and pedestrian injury lawyers
+Experienced New Jersey bike injury lawyers